Ashtabula, Carson and Jefferson Railroad: History

 ACJR operates on one of the few remaining portions of the Lake Shore & Michigan Southern Railway's Franklin Division.
-The line was built by the LS&MS between 1871 & 1872, and serviced communities south of Ashtabula including Plymouth, Griggs, Jefferson, Leon, and Andover.
+The line was built by the LS&MS between 1871 and 1872, and serviced communities south of Ashtabula including Plymouth, Griggs, Jefferson, Leon, and Andover.
 These communities were serviced with heavy freight and passenger service to and from Ashtabula.
-What used to be a day’s travel to Ashtabula could be done in an hour or less.
+What used to be a day's travel to Ashtabula could be done in an hour or less.

-The birth of the AC&J Railway
+AC&J Railway

 The Ashtabula Carson & Jefferson Railroad Company (AC&J) was chartered in 1984 by a local businessman, working with the State of Ohio, to preserve the 6 mi Jefferson Industrial Track.
 Since 1984, the AC&J has developed business locally, and primarily hauls fertilizer, paper used in the manufacturing of corrugated boxes, and plastic pellets used in injection molding.
 Freight operations occur 7 days a week, 365 days a year.
 Additionally, the AC&J transloads bulk commodities from rail car to truck for shipment locally.
 The fertilizer and plastic pellet shipments are examples of this business segment.
 The AC&J hauls 1200 cars per year.

-The AC&J Railroad's sister company, AC&J Scenic Line, Inc., operated passenger excursions from 1991-2014.
+The AC&J Railroad's sister company, AC&J Scenic Line, Inc., operated passenger excursions from 1991 to 2014.